docker/docs/desktop/windows/wsl.md

       `docker run -v /mnt/c/users:/users` (where `/mnt/c` is mounted from Windows).
   - Instead, from a Linux shell use a command like `docker run -v ~/my-project:/sources <my-image>` where `~` is expanded by the Linux shell to `$HOME`.
-- If you have concerns about the size of the docker-desktop-data VHDX, or need to change it, take a look at the [WSL tooling built into Windows](https://docs.microsoft.com/en-us/windows/wsl/vhd-size).
+- If you have concerns about the size of the docker-desktop-data VHDX, or need to change it, take a look at the [WSL tooling built into Windows](https://docs.microsoft.com/en-us/windows/wsl/vhd-size){:target="_blank" rel="noopener" class="_"}.
-- If you have concerns about CPU or memory usage, you can configure limits on the memory, CPU, Swap size allocated to the [WSL 2 utility VM](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#global-configuration-options-with-wslconfig).
+- If you have concerns about CPU or memory usage, you can configure limits on the memory, CPU, Swap size allocated to the [WSL 2 utility VM](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#global-configuration-options-with-wslconfig){:target="_blank" rel="noopener" class="_"}.
 - To avoid any potential conflicts with using WSL 2 on Docker Desktop, you must [uninstall any previous versions of Docker Engine](../../engine/install/ubuntu.md#uninstall-docker-engine) and CLI installed directly through Linux distributions before installing Docker Desktop.

 ## Download